-For emergency cases also a web based application has also been created.
+For emergency cases a web based application has also been created.

 The information included in the 2D-matrix will be visible on the package also in a human readable format.
 If for some reason the system would be entirely down, the information may be recorded and entered into the system manually when it’s operational again.
 Such a situation is highly unlikely, but it is important to note that dispensing the medicines to the patient is not hindered in this case either.

-FiMVO has also created a guideline document for troubleshooting (available only in Finnish):
+FiMVO has created a guideline document for troubleshooting (available only in Finnish):